 This necropolis will guide you to more 500 private tombs of the nobles and high officials of ancient Egypt during the reign of the New Kingdom and the Middle Kingdom mainly from the 18th to the 20th centuries BC.

-Situated in the middle between the Valley of the Kings to the North and the Valley of the Queens to the North, The Tombs of the Nobles can easily be reached by any taxi in the West Bank of Luxor.
+Situated in the middle between the Valley of the Kings site to the North and the Valley of the Queens site to the North, The Tombs of the Nobles can easily be reached by any taxi in the West Bank of Luxor.

 There is little that we know about the establishment of the tombs of the nobles.
 Historians failed to estimate the beginning of the burial rituals in that ancient necropolis.
 However, almost all of them assert that it was during the 18th century that the nobles started digging themselves these small tombs near the Valley of the Kings in the West Bank of Luxor.

-The first section of the tombs of the nobles is located in the north in the entrance to this valley leading to the famous historical necropolis of the Valley of the Kings.
+The first section of the tombs of the nobles is located in the north in the entrance to this valley guide to the famous historical necropolis of the Valley of the Kings.
 This area hosts the necropolises of Dar Abu El Naga and El Tarif with remarkable tombs dating back to the 18th century BC.